-- Standing, elevating, tilting and leg rest adjustments can affect the wheelchair centre of gravity.
+- Elevating, tilting and leg rest adjustments can affect the wheelchair centre of gravity.
 Under certain conditions this might cause instability that could lead to unintentional tipping.
-It may be necessary to carry out a risk assessment if the wheelchair is adjusted to extremes. - Do not use the stand-up function on slopes or uneven ground. - Stopping distances on slopes can be significantly longer than on level ground.
+It may be necessary to carry out a risk assessment if the wheelchair is adjusted to extremes. - Stopping distances on slopes can be significantly longer than on level ground.